 Fig 5: Employment by Sector and Local Authority.
 Tendring, Thurrock and Uttlesford.
-This data uses ONS Standard industry classification (SIC) codes 2007 at the section level.
-Source: Business Register and employment survey ONS Dec 22.
+This data uses ONS Standard Industry Classification (SIC) codes 2007 at the section level.
+Source: Business Register and Employment Survey ONS Dec 22.

 When looking at employment by occupation, Essex has the greatest number of jobs within the professional occupations.
-The smallest number of jobs sits within the process, plant and machine operatives' occupations.
+The smallest number of jobs sit within the process, plant and machine operatives & sales and customer service occupations.
 The categories are not dissimilar to our SELEP partners and the rest of the region (albeit higher or lower in some categories).
+Within the last 12 months there has been a 4% growth within managers, directors and senior officials and 2.5% in process, plant and machine operatives.
+There has been a 5% decrease in professional occupations.

 Fig 6: Employment by Occupation.
-Essex, SELEP & East England source: Source: Annual population survey ONS Dec 22.
+Essex, SELEP & East England.
+Source: Annual Population Survey ONS Nov 23.